isee4xai/NLPClassifierExplainer/README.md

 ## The model

-the model consists of the following two components:
+The model consists of the following two components:

 * a **TF-IDF vectorizer** that converts engineer notes  to a high dimensional TF-IDF representation.
 * a **KNN classifier** that maps the TF-IDF converted documents to next step recommendations.
 29 possible actions have been defined, represented in 29 different classes.